Analyzing SCSI Reservation conflicts on VMware Infrastructure 3.x, vSphere 4.x, vSphere 5.x and vSphere 6.0

 Note: Use of SATA disks is not recommended in high I/O configuration or when the above changes do not resolve the problem while SATA disks are used.

-If your array is not listed above and none of the above points eliminate the log messages, file a Support Request with VMware Support and note this KB Article ID (1005009) in the problem description.
-For more information, see Filing a Support Request in Customer Connect (2006985).
+If your array is not listed above and none of the above points eliminate the log messages, open a case with Broadcom Support and note this KB Article ID (328557) in the problem description.